8 messaging templates to make customer service a breeze

 And that’s it.
 Easy-peasy, right?

-Now, let’s make it even easier and close out with eight messaging templates for common customer service interactions.
+Now, let’s make it even easier and close out with eight live chat messaging templates for common customer support interactions.

 Type #1: Helping a customer find information